Laura6826/PFDA-assignments/README.md

 Task 1: Commit something to your assignment repository this week (anything)

-Task 2: I have put a CSV file in a assignment folder in the PFDA-courseware repository

-Create a jupyter notebook called `assignment2-weather.ipynb` that has a nice plot of the temperature over time
+Task 2: I have put a CSV file in a assignment folder in the PFDA-courseware repository.
+Create a Jupyter notebook called `assignment2-weather.ipynb` that has a nice plot of the temperature over time.

 ```ruby
 dryBulbTemperature_Celsius